Want to Be a Keynote Speaker? Here’s How Conferences Really Work

 Their secret?

 The lesson for aspiring keynote speakers?
 Practise relentlessly when you’re starting out.
-There’s no substitute for it.
-But as you grow, you’ll reach a point where your expertise lets you loosen up.
+Be over prepared.
+But as you grow, you’ll reach a point where experience allows you to loosen up.

 For now, keep honing your craft.
-The stage rewards the prepared.
+Prepare like a professional.

 The Money Myth: Do keynote speakers always get paid?